deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Julian, Allison and Xiù were all survivors.
 Julian just stood and put a hand on Amir's shoulder, eyes damp.
 Allison kissed the side of his head, and the three of them cleared the bridge, with Xiù not even knowing what to say.

 It was Lewis that was the holdup.
-"Dude…" he began, weeping openly.
+"Dude..." he began, weeping openly.

 "You don't want to be here when I ram that thing, bruv."
 Amir told him.